aistats/aistats2022/index.md

 ## Updates

+- [May 3, 2022] The conference proceedings are now available <http://proceedings.mlr.press/v151/>.

 - [March 18, 2022] Congratulations to the Test of Time Award recipients and to the nominated for Best Paper Award, [details here](awards.html).
 The Best Paper Award will be revealed during the Award Ceremony, Tuesday 29th.